JustinGOSSES/wellio.js/README.md

 Report for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit <a href="http://ags.aer.ca/document/OFR/OFR_1994_14.PDF">http://ags.aer.ca/document/OFR/OFR_1994_14.PDF</a>

 ### Why Bother?
 Geologists Use Python...
-While trying to build a machine-learning program to mimic specific geologist's stratigraphic surface picking, I concluded I was limited by the number and quality of my input features.
-Specifically, I needed more features and the methods I were using to come up with effective ones were too slow.

-I found trying to do well log feature creation in Jupyter notebooks using Python to be too linear and time intensive involving re-writing or re-running too much code in between seeing the results.
-JavaScript has more interactive and reactive data visualization libraries, so that is driving tool choice.
-For clarity, I'm using the term reactive in the <a href="https://vimeo.com/36579366">Bret Victor</a> sense, not the <a href="https://reactjs.org/">react.js</a> sense.

-Additionally, using JavaScript opens up the possibility of simple widgets that could be run in the browser without needing to install a program on users' computers and the possibility of open-source well log software without needing to know a computer language to do things.

-I'm imagining a reactive style well-log feature creation widget, something like <a href="http://ncase.me/joy/">joy.js</a>,  that would include cross-filtering across multiple figures like in <a href="https://dc-js.github.io/dc.js/">dc.js</a>, while also leveraging numpy-style array math, like in <a href="https://deeplearnjs.org/">deeplearn.js</a>.

-*Long story short, I needed a way to load las files and work with them as json in JavaScript in order to build another thing.*
+EDIT: *Long story short, I needed a way to load las files and work with them as json in JavaScript in order to work with them on the web or using web tools*

 ### Examples of where it can be used
 It can convert LAS files into JSON and then curves can be visualized in three dimensions using three.js as <a href="https://beta.observablehq.com/@justingosses/three-js-well-log-demo-geology">this</a> brief demo on ObservableHQ shows.
 Once your can make well logs in three.js, it is only a short jump to put them in augmented reality or virtual reality.
 For example, <a href="https://github.com/google-ar/three.ar.js?files=1">this repo</a> is a helper library for putting three.js objects into Augmented reality scenes.

+There is also a few Observable notebooks (javascript, online, editable, and forkable by anyone) <a href="https://observablehq.com/@justingosses/well-log-in-d3-js-v5">here</a> and <a href="https://observablehq.com/@justingosses/well-log-curve-cross-sections">here</a> I've toyed around with that use wellio.js to import well logs and parse the string of the las file into JSON for visualization.

 ## Example of LAS format and JSON formated well log data